kubeedge/kubeedge/docs/setup/setup.md

 #### Deploy the edge node
-We have provided a sample node.json to add a node in kubernetes.
-Please make sure edge-node is added in kubernetes.
+KubeEdge supports auto registration of edge-nodes but we have provided a sample node.json to manually add a node in kubernetes if required.
 Run below steps to add edge-node.

 + Copy the `$GOPATH/src/github.com/kubeedge/kubeedge/build/node.json` file and change `metadata.name` to the name of the edge node